Hundreds pack funeral for Roger Fortson, the Black airman killed in his home by a Florida deputy

 She also had a message for Okaloosa County Sheriff Eric Aden: “You’re going to give me justice whether you want to, Sheriff Aden, or not,” she said.

-The deputy, whose name has not been released, shot Fortson six times within moments of Fortson responding to the deputy's knocking and opening the door of his apartment while holding a handgun pointed at the ground.
+On the day he was killed, Fortson opened the door while holding a handgun pointed toward the floor, according to the deputy's body camera footage.
+The deputy shouted, "Step back!" and then shot Fortson six times.
+Only afterward did he shout, "Drop the gun!
+Drop the gun!"
+The deputy then called paramedics on his radio.

-Sheriff’s officials say the deputy acted in self-defense while responding to a call about a possible domestic disturbance in progress at the apartment complex.
+Fortson's family and Crump argue that the shooting was completely unjustified and that the deputy had gone to the wrong apartment while responding to a call about a possible domestic disturbance in progress at the apartment complex.
+Fortson was home alone and talking to his girlfriend on FaceTime when he grabbed his gun because he heard someone outside his unit, Crump has said.

-The Fortson family and Crump, though, argue that the shooting was completely unjustified, saying Roger Fortson was home alone at the time FaceTiming with his girlfriend and that the deputy had gone to the wrong unit.
+The deputy, whose name has not been released, shot Fortson within moments of the airman responding to the deputy's knocking and opening his door.
+Sheriff's officials say the deputy acted in self-defense.

 Two weeks after the shooting, the sheriff has yet to release an incident report, any 911 records or the officer’s identity, despite requests for the information under Florida’s open records act.